 Storey scholarships

-The Storey Scholarships program is RMIT’s longest-running scholarship and has supported life-changing global experiences and opportunities for students since 1955.
+The Storey Scholarships program has supported life-changing global experiences and opportunities for RMIT students since 1955, making it the University's longest-running scholarship program.

 The scholarships, funded from the John Storey Junior Memorial Scholarship Fund, were established in 1955 by Sir John Storey in memory of his son, an RMIT student who passed away aged 22.
-Over the last 60 years, the scholarships have made it possible for more than 650 students to study abroad, exposing them to new ideas, cultures and opportunities.
+Since then, the scholarships have supported almost 1000 students.

 Supporting student opportunities